gw3ntd/wlu_chatbot_proto/GOOGLE_OAUTH.md

   - Audience
   - Contact Information
   - Finish
-- App information: name you app, maybe ucr-chatbot-proto, and put in a good email for you
+- App information: name you app, maybe wlu-chatbot-proto, and put in a good email for you
 - Audience: click external
 - Contact information: put a good email for you, again